 Comprehensive Evaluation of the Implementation of the Global Strategy and Plan of Action on Public Health, Innovation and Intellectual Property

-- The scope of the evaluation will cover implementation of the eight elements of the strategy itself and the 108 specific actions defined in the action plan.
-It will look at such implementation by all stakeholders listed in the action plan at different levels (global, regional and national), including looking at implementation by national governments, the WHO Secretariat and other relevant stakeholders.
+The overall purpose of this comprehensive evaluation was to assess the status of implementation of the eight elements of the global strategy and plan of action, its 25 sub-elements and 108 specific actions.
+It looked at such implementation by all stakeholders listed in the action plan at different levels (global, regional and national), including national governments, the WHO Secretariat and other relevant stakeholders.

-- Comprehensive evaluation of the global strategy and plan of action on public health, innovation and intellectual property: Progress update
+Report of the comprehensive evaluation of the global strategy and plan of action on public health, innovation and intellectual property

 Impact of WHO publications